rbmathis/azurecodegpt/README.md

-# AzureCodeGPT: GPT3 and ChatGPT extension for VSCode
+# azurecodegpt-auth: GPT3 and ChatGPT extension for VSCode

 <p align="center">
 This project is a simple fork of <a href="https://github.com/timkmecl/codegpt">CodeGPT</a> that uses Azure OpenAI instead of OpenAI.